HHS/meshrdf/scrs.md

 - Data Model
 ---

-Supplementary Concept Records are created in MeSH to account for the large volume of chemical names that are found in biomedical literature.
-In MeSH RDF, these are represented by the super class meshv:SupplementaryConceptRecord, which has three sub-classes:
+Supplementary Concept Records are created in MeSH to account for concepts that are not represented as descriptors.
+In MeSH RDF, these are represented by the super class meshv:SupplementaryConceptRecord, which has six sub-classes:

+*  meshv:SCR_Anatomy
 *  meshv:SCR_Chemical
 *  meshv:SCR_Disease
+*  meshv:SCR_Organism
+*  meshv:SCR_Population
 *  meshv:SCR_Protocol